denpamusic/PyPlumIO/docs/source/usage.rst

     from pyplumio.filter import delta

-    # Awaits the callback with difference between values in current
+    # Await the callback with difference between values in current
     # and last await.
     ecomax.subscribe("outside_temp", delta(my_callback))